krauserrobledo/TODO-List-APP-frontend/README.md

   - Adapt repositories implementations to changes in Interfaces.

+  - implement observable in usecases.

-  - implement observable in usecases and services.
+  - implement observable with mappers using in services.

 ### ***PrimeNG***